Ovie Omo-Agege: Early life

 Omo-Agege was born on 3 August 1963 in Delta State.
-He attended St. George Grammar school, Obinomba Obiaruku, Delta State.
+He attended St. George Grammar school, Obinomba-Umukwata in Ukwuani Local Government Area, Delta State.

 Education

 He graduated in 1985 from the University of Benin with a degree in Law.
 He was called to the Nigerian bar in 1986.

 In 2002, he obtained his master's degree in law from Tulane University Law School.

 Career

 Omo-Agege was deployed to Kwara State for his National Youth Service Corps (NYSC).
 He completed his NYSC with the Directorate of Criminal investigation and intelligence, Nigerian Police Force, Kwara State Command.
 Omo-Agege started his career in law by working with Pat Okupa & Co. in Lagos in 1987.

 In 1989, he co-founded a law firm; Agege & Co.
 Omo-Agege moved to the United States of America in 1990, where he worked as a foreign associate at Charles O Agege's law office in Los Angeles, California.

 He was called to the State Bar of California, United States District Court and the United States Supreme Court, Washington, DC.
 He returned to Nigeria in 1992 to establish Omo-Agege & Associates where he was also senior partner.
 In 1996, he merged his firm Omo-Agege & associates in a partnership resulting in the name Agege & Esin.